I am a mother, traveler, and experienced au pair. I love sharing my experiences with readers online.

 - International Records Search: price varies by country

-Wide Reach of Opportunities: If you are an au pair seeking an international experience, you can find a job anywhere in the entire world you might wish you go through GreatAuPair.
-There are all types of families and care providers, of all whom have different needs and requirements, so there is sure to be someone to meet your specific needs (e.g. part-time, full-time, live in or out, duties required, duration of employment, salary requirements, etc.).
+If you are an au pair seeking an international experience, you can find a job anywhere in the entire world you might wish you go through GreatAuPair.
+There are all types of families and care providers, who all have different needs and requirements, so there is sure to be someone to meet your specific needs (e.g. part-time, full-time, live in or out, duties required, duration of employment, salary requirements, etc.).
 For families who are seeking care providers, there are tons of qualified candidates to choose from.

 Read More From Wehavekids

-Trustworthy: GreatAuPair works hard to protect your privacy and provides many tools on their website to help you and your family stay safe while searching for jobs and/or care providers online.
+GreatAuPair works hard to protect your privacy and provides many tools on its website to help you and your family stay safe while searching for jobs and/or care providers online.
 They also provide you with articles to help you learn how to identify and avoid scams and identity theft.

-Cost: Though sometimes you can find jobs or care givers through GreatAuPair without paying, some people may find subscription cost is too expensive.
-Personally, I feel that it is worth it to pay for a subscription because you are given all the tools necessary to make a good hiring decision, which is worth it in long run.
+Though sometimes you can find jobs or caregivers through GreatAuPair without paying, some people may find the subscription cost too expensive.
+Personally, I feel that it is worth it to pay for a subscription because you are given all the tools necessary to make a good hiring decision, which is worth it in long the run.

 I personally used GreatAuPair a few years back and found the opportunity to be an au pair in Italy.
 I had just graduated from high school and it was the perfect time for me to take a little break and explore the world.

 Being an au pair was something that I had never considered, until my sister, who had used GreatAuPair to find a job in New Zealand, recommended the site to me.
-When my sister recommended GreatAuPair to me, I decided to sign up just for fun, because it was free and I thought it might be interesting to see where I could go.
+I decided to sign up just for fun, because it was free and I thought it might be interesting to see where I could go.

 Within a few weeks, I had received initial contact from several different families.
 When I received the email from the family in Italy, I knew in my gut that I should take that opportunity.